-What is a Call Sheet?
+What Is A Call Sheet?

 A call sheet is sent out before the next scheduled shooting day.
-All of the cast and crew who are involved with this day of shooting receive a call sheet.
+All of the cast and crew who are involved in this day of shooting receive a call sheet.
 It contains tons of valuable information (that we will go through shortly) that helps keep everyone organized and allows them to plan ahead.
 The bigger the show, the more secretive these call sheets are.
-When sought after plots and actors are involved with the production a call sheet that is given to someone outside of the production can expose spoilers, give actors’ locations, and disrupt a shoot in general.
+When sought-after plots and actors are involved with the production a call sheet that is given to someone outside of the production can expose spoilers, give actors’ locations, and disrupt a shoot in general.
 Let’s learn what’s on them!

 Here's an example of the front page.
 Call sheets vary greatly in style.

 The top of the call sheet is mostly just production house keeping stuff.
 I’ll be honest, I hardly ever look at it.
 The only thing I might glance at is the weather predictions for the day at hand.
 So what’s in the top section?
 Well for one…

 - The Forecast: Might seem odd, but if you’re outside shooting all day you’re going to want to know if it’s raining or extremely hot out.
 Along with that, is the sunrise and sunset.
 Sunset is great to know for Magic Hour shots and sunrise is great to know if you’re shooting nights…

 - Daily Information: This includes the episode, how far along the episode you are (Ex.
 20 of 24 days), crew call (when the day officially starts), shooting call (when they hope to be shooting by), and most importantly; when lunch is!

 - Production Information: This information hardly ever changes.
 We’re given all the information you might ever need to know about the production company, producers, production managers, office locations, etc.